wasdi-cloud/COPLAC-Hydromet-Hazards/high_level_description/flood_depth.rst

 algorithm applies dynamic windows to execute the overlaying calculations as adjusted as possible.
-The user must provide as input a flood extent map that is either a Third Party product or the product generated using the Flood Event Detection service.
+The user must provide as input a flood extent map that is either a Third Party product or the product generated using the Flood Extent Mapping service.

 **Spatial Scale of Observation:**